 - Listing your business in local directories

-- Optimizing your site for localized queries and keywords
+- Adapting your site to localized queries and keywords

 Everything you do for local SEO should focus on expanding visibility for your business in a particular geographic area.